• A closeup of a cluster of pink flowers with green leaves in the background.

 Background

-Crown Vetch is native to central and Eastern Europe, and the Caucus region of Asia.
-It was introduced to the US as early as the mid-1800s, and by the 1950s became widely planted as a groundcover, cover crop, and bank and slope stabilizer along roads and waterways.
-It is now found across the continental U.S. and in most counties of Minnesota.
-In Minnesota, it has been planted as a cover crop and used for soil stabilization, but these uses are in decline due to the invasive nature of the plant.
+Crown Vetch is native to central and eastern Europe and the Caucasus region of Asia.
+It was introduced to the United States in the mid-1800s and became widely planted by the 1950s as a groundcover, cover crop, and bank and slope stabilizer along roads and waterways.
+It is now found throughout the continental United States and in most Minnesota counties.
+In Minnesota, it has been planted as a cover crop and used for soil stabilization, but its use has declined due to its invasive nature.

 Description

-• The leaves are dark green, pinnately compound, with 15 - 25 pairs of oblong leaflets.
+• Leaves are dark green and pinnately compound, with 15 to 25 pairs of oblong leaflets.

-• Flowers are small umbels, pinkish-lavender to white, borne in clusters at the end of the leaf axils.
-Plants will bloom from May through August.
+• Flowers are small umbels, pinkish lavender to white, borne in clusters at the end of leaf axils.
+Blooming occurs from May through August.

-• The fruit are 2 - 3 inches in length, flattened, finger-shaped pods borne in crown-like clusters, and contain many small seeds.
+• Fruits are 2 to 3 inches long, flattened, finger-shaped pods borne in crownlike clusters, and contain many small seeds.

-• Roots are aggressive rhizomes, growing horizontally up to 10 feet and vegetatively producing new plants.
+• Roots are aggressive rhizomes that grow horizontally up to 10 feet and produce new plants.

 Habitat

-Crown Vetch readily invades prairies, dunes, woodland edges, streambanks, pastures, rights-of-way, and roadsides.
-It prefers open and sunny habitats.
-It is tolerant of all different soil types, saline and alkaline soils, and drought conditions.
+Crown vetch readily invades prairies, dunes, woodland edges, streambanks, pastures, rights of way, and roadsides.
+It prefers open, sunny habitats and tolerates all different soil types, including saline and alkaline soils, as well as drought conditions.

 Means of spread and distribution

-Crown vetch spreads through seeds and vegetatively through rhizomes.
-It can be introduced to new areas by moving soil infested with rhizome fragments.
-Its primary spread historically has been through intentional planting.
-Some research suggests that deer and other small animals move crown vetch seed to new areas.
+Crown vetch spreads by seed and vegetatively through rhizomes.
+It can be introduced to new areas through movement of soil infested with rhizome fragments.
+Historically, its primary spread has been through intentional planting.
+Some research suggests deer and other small animals move crown vetch seeds to new areas.

-Crown vetch is found in the majority of the counties of Minnesota.
+Crown vetch is found in most Minnesota counties.

 Impact

 Crown vetch overtakes and suppresses other vegetation, reducing species diversity and wildlife habitat.
 Due to its creeping growth habit, it can cover and shade out other plants and eventually form dense monocultures.
-Infestations, over time, can cover several acres of land.
+Over time, infestations can cover several acres.

 Prevention and management

 • Once established, crown vetch is difficult to control.
-For all management options, infestation sites will need to be monitored for several years and treated repeatedly until the seedbanks are depleted.
+For all management options, infested sites must be monitored for several years and treated repeatedly until the seedbanks are depleted.

 • Do not plant crown vetch.
-Find alternative cover crops or native plants that can be used for soil stabilization.
+Use alternative cover crops or native plants for soil stabilization.

-• Mowing can be effective to slow the spread if done on schedule to prevent seed formation, and for successive years.
-For complete eradication, mowing will need to be performed in conjunction with another control method, like herbicide application.
+• Mowing can slow the spread if done on schedule to prevent seed formation, and for successive years.
+For eradication, mowing must be performed in conjunction with another control method, such as herbicide application.

-• Prescribed burning in late spring for several successive years is an effective control method.
+• Prescribed burning in late spring over several consecutive years is an effective control method.
 Make sure to contact the Minnesota Department of Natural Resources to learn more about control burning practices and regulations.

 • Large infestations can be controlled by spot-spraying with foliar herbicide applications.
 If using herbicide treatments, check with your local University of Minnesota Extension Agent, co-op, or certified landscape care expert for assistance and recommendations.
 There are several businesses throughout the state with certified herbicide applicators that can be hired to perform chemical applications.